-Luhring, a Republican, was the representative for Indiana's 1st congressional district from 1919 to 1923.
+Luhring was the representative for Indiana’s 1st congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Luhring missed 213 of 701 roll call votes, which is 30.4%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1922-Mar 1923||60||39||65.0%||83rd|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information